-- The school has a mix of the original historic buildings an additional building constructed in the 1980s and the most recent building constructed with the money every school received during the global financial crisis.
+The school has a mix of the original historic buildings an additional building constructed in the 1980s and the most recent building constructed with the money every school received during the global financial crisis.

-- Over the last 5 years, every classroom in the school except those in the newest Doolette building have been repainted and recarpeted
+All classrooms in the school except those in the newest Doolette building have been repainted and recarpeted.

-- Every classroom and many offices have had a complete upgrade with new furniture including:

-- Student desks

-- Student chairs

-- Teacher desks

-- Teacher pedestal

-- Teacher chairs

-- Storage cupboards
+The staffroom has recently been extended and renovated to accommodate all staff in one area.
+This was a school funded project in 2022-23.

-- The buildings are currently named:
+The schools buildings are currently named:

+Mortlock:

-- Mortlock a 2 storey building housing 11 classrooms (5 on the ground floor and 6 on the top floor) and a room on the ground floor called the Wool Shed which stores all the resources for staff
+A two storey building housing 11 classrooms (5 on the ground floor and 6 on the top floor) and a room on the ground floor called the Wool Shed which stores all the resources for staff.

-- □ In the 1980s an addition was attached to Mortlock which is home to the:
+In the 1980s an addition was attached to Mortlock which is home to the:

 - Admin and Reception

 - Leadership offices

 - Staffroom

-- Staff toilets and
+- Staff toilets

 - Library

-- The front office is currently undergoing a \$100,000 school funded refurbishment due to be completed in early term 4 2021 - this is restructuring the flow of those access the office with new work benches and creating an additional office space
+Grange:

-- Grange another one of the original buildings which has:
+The first of the original buildings, which has:

-- 8 classrooms,
+- 8 classrooms

 - OSHC main room (it was the original school hall) currently co-tenanted with performing arts

 - OCHC office

 - OSHC kitchen

 - PE equipment storage room

-- A Recently (2019) refurbished storage room called the annexe now used as the office base for most specialist teachers
+- A Recently refurbished storage room called the annexe, now used as the office base for most specialist teachers.

+Reade:

-- Reade an open space building which was completely gutted and refurbished in 2018 with walls and large doors which open and close as needed between rooms.
+An open space building which was completely gutted and refurbished in 2018 with walls and large doors which open and close as needed between rooms.
 This building hosts:

 - 4 classrooms

 - A meeting room

 - A wet area

 - A breakout space for small group support

+- A small office area still to be refurbished

+Doolette:

-- A small office area still to be refurbished - Doolette our most recent addition currently hosting: - 5 classrooms - An Art room - A Computer room being refurbished later this year and in term 1 2022 - A communal office area for SSOs used as their base - A learning break-out space used for intervention and small group support - A large corridor area called the Learning Street where classes can gather
+Our most recent addition currently hosting:

+- 5 classrooms - An Art room - A Computer room - A communal office area for SSOs used as their base - A learning break-out space used for intervention and small group support - A large corridor area where classes can gather